Kelechi-Okorie/alx-low_level_programming/0x0A-argc_argv/README.md

 File 0-whatsmyname.c - A program that prints itself
 File 1-args.c - Prints number of arguments passed to program
 File 2-args.c - Prints all arguments it recieves

+File 3-mul.c - A program that multiplies 2 numbers